Monday, 13 May 2019

 To improve the ease of registration and payment for your school, the World Knowledge Olympiad have partnered with Quicket to handle the registration and payment process.
 Many schools already make use of this company for their concert and special event ticket sales.

-The easiest and preferred option to register and pay by going to www.quicket.co.za, then searching for “World Knowledge Olympiad” and following the instructions.
+The easiest and preferred option to register and pay is by going to www.quicket.co.za, then searching for “World Knowledge Olympiad” and following the instructions.
 You can choose to pay via Credit Card, EFT or Bank Transfer.
 You do not need to complete a separate entry form.

 Alternatively, you can email email@example.com or call 010 900 3030 to register your school.
 We will then send you a unique Bank Reference number for your school to pay and confirm your school’s entry.